 For example, consider that you are running a test to review the new design of your landing page.
-The control receives 894 visits of which 423 are converted.
-On the other hand, the variation receives 863 visits of which 458 are converted.
-These values imply that the conversion percentage value of the control is 47% and that of the variation is 53%.
+The control receives 894 visits, of which 423 are converted.
+On the other hand, the variation receives 863 visits, of which 458 are converted.
+These values imply that the conversion percentage value of the control is 47%, and that of the variation is 53%.

 Calculating the Standard Error for the Control and Variations

-If you repeat the same test multiple times, it is likely that you will get a different value of p (or conversion rate of a variation) every time.
-This happens because in statistical terms, we’re sampling, and like every sample, there’s a range of errors associated with it (because it does not cover the entire population).
+If you repeat the same test multiple times, you will likely get a different value of p (or conversion rate of a variation) every time.
+This happens because, in statistical terms, we’re sampling, and like every sample, there’s a range of errors associated with it (because it does not cover the entire population).
 To avoid repeated tests, we can use the already established statistical formulas to calculate the standard error to determine how much deviation from the average conversion rate (p) can be expected from the test results.
 The deviation is the range within which the conversion rate is usually found.
-Smaller the deviation, more confident you can be about estimating the true conversion rate.
+Smaller the deviation, the more confident you can be about estimating the true conversion rate.
 For a given conversion rate (p) and the number of trials (n), the standard error is calculated as:

 Standard Error (SE) = Square root of (p * (1-p) / n)